Asserting Yourself Tactfully

 What Prevents You?

-Think about the last three times you neglected to assert yourself with your prospects, customers, employees, suppliers, referrers and/or business partners.
+Think about the last three times you neglected to assert yourself with your colleagues, manager, partner, family or friends.
 What stopped you from voicing your opinion or standing up for yourself?
 As you think about those times, ask yourself:

 - What was I thinking about just prior to wanting to assert myself?